nishantnepal/nishantnepal.github.io/_posts/2025-11-12-building-gen-ai-evaluation.md

 tags: [gen-ai]
 mermaid: true
 ---
-## Intro Thoughts
+## Intro

 My career has fluctuated between software and data as primary focus areas, with infrastructure and DevSecOps as secondary strengths.
 While there may be more formal definitions of LLM evaluations, the one that resonates most with me is that it’s essentially software testing for AI models.
 In software testing—unit, integration, performance, etc.—we verify that deterministic code behaves as expected.
 LLM evaluation follows the same principle but applied to model behavior: instead of fixed outputs, we give the model test cases as prompts and assess whether the responses are safe, reliable, and correct across many scenarios, using metrics that capture accuracy, consistency, and overall quality.

 ## How does it work
 Imagine this scenario: your LLM app is running on GPT-4.1 and then GPT-5.0 is released.
 How can you confidently upgrade knowing your users will continue getting the same experience and that your code or workflows won’t inadvertently break?

 You could do a quick eyeball check and decide, “Yes, everything looks fine to upgrade.”
-The screenshot below is real time (with reasoning set to minimal for GPT 5) and you can see a must faster/smoother response for GPT 5 but also given that the pricing for input tokens for GPT 5 is cheaper (yayy - more context window) at the expense of more expensive for output tokens, its definately a consideration for upgrade!
+The screenshot below is real time (with reasoning set to minimal for GPT 5) and you can see a much faster/smoother response for GPT 5 but also given that the pricing for input tokens for GPT 5 is cheaper (yayy - more context window) at the expense of more expensive for output tokens, its definately a consideration for upgrade!

 ![GPT 4 versus 5](/assets/images/genai-gpt_4_5_comp.gif)